hamdaankhalid/PracticalStatisticsForDataScientistsNotes/exploratory-data-analysis.md

 - Median is considered robust because it only accounts for the middle value in the dataset, no matter how high or low the extreme values will be the element ordering does not change and hence not get affected by the extreme values on both ends.
 The weighted median is also robust for similar reasons.

 - A common choice for robust metrics are medians and trimmed mean.
 A common choice percent of trimming for mean is the top and bottom 10%.
-The trimmed meanis often thought of as the compromise between median and the mean, since it is robust to extreme values is the data but uses more data to calculate the estimate for location.
+The trimmed mean is often thought of as the compromise between median and the mean, since it is robust to extreme values is the data but uses more data to calculate the estimate for location.

 ## Variabililty and Estimates for Variability
 - Another dimension to explore your dataset/features is the variability/dispersion/how tightly coupled or spread out the values are.